d12frosted/elpa-mirror/melpa/lsp-latex-readme.txt

 3.1 `lsp-latex-texlab-executable'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Where texlab server located.
+  Where Texlab server executable located.

 3.2 `lsp-latex-texlab-executable-argument-list'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Argument list passed to texlab server.
+  Argument list passed to Texlab server.

 3.3 Others, provided by texlab server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  These variables are connected to texlab configuration variables.
+  These variables are connected to Texlab configuration variables.
 See
-  also [texlab official wiki].
+  also [Texlab official wiki].
-   Custom variable in Emacs                      Configuration provided by texlab
+   Custom variable in Emacs                      Configuration provided by Texlab
   ----------------------------------------------------------------------------------------
    lsp-latex-root-directory                      texlab.rootDirectory
    lsp-latex-build-executable                    texlab.build.executable